easypropertylistings/library/themes/divi/readme.txt

+The Following Fix is NOT required, update your site to Easy Property Listings 3.4.32 which has a better fallback system for the missing wp_body_open.

 ****
 Fixing the Divi theme missing icons is due to the Divi theme missing the wp_body_open function in the header.php file introduced in WordPress 5.2.